Lingzhi (mushroom)

-Lingzhi, Ganoderma lingzhi, also known as reishi, is a polypore fungus ("bracket fungus") native to East Asia belonging to the genus Ganoderma.
+Lingzhi (Ganoderma sichuanense), also known as reishi, is a polypore fungus ("bracket fungus") native to East Asia belonging to the genus Ganoderma.

-Its reddish brown varnished kidney-shaped cap with bands and peripherally inserted stem gives it a distinct fan-like appearance.
+Its reddish brown, varnished, kidney-shaped cap with bands and peripherally inserted stem give it a distinct fan-like appearance.
 When fresh, the lingzhi is soft, cork-like, and flat.
 It lacks gills on its underside, and instead releases its spores via fine pores (80–120 μm) in yellow colors.

+In nature, it grows at the base and stumps of deciduous trees, especially maples.
+Only two or three out of 10,000 such trees will have lingzhi growth, and therefore its wild form is rare.
+Lingzhi may be cultivated on hardwood logs, sawdust, or woodchips.

 The lingzhi mushroom is used in traditional Chinese medicine.
-There is insufficient evidence to indicate that consuming lingzhi mushrooms or their extracts has any effect on human health or diseases.

-In nature, it grows at the base and stumps of deciduous trees, especially that of the maple.
-Only two or three out of 10,000 such aged trees will have lingzhi growth, and therefore its wild form is rare.
-Lingzhi may be cultivated on hardwood logs, sawdust, or woodchips.

-Taxonomy and ecology
+Taxonomy

+Lingzhi, also known as reishi from its Japanese pronunciation, is the ancient "mushroom of immortality", revered for over 2,000 years (with some evidence suggesting use in Neolithic China 6,800 years ago).
+However, as of 2023 there is an ongoing debate on which one of the described Ganoderma species is the true lingzhi mushroom.
+It is also likely that a few similar Ganoderma species were considered interchangeable.

+In the scientific literature, the lingzhi mushroom is ambiguously referred to as: